remiminnebo/remiminnebo.github.io_old/_posts/2020-09-30-logic-app-remediation.md

         ....
 ``` -->

-So let's automate this!
+So let's automate this by using a Azure integration service called Logic Apps:

+![Crepe](../assets/img/logicapps/ss6.png){: .mx-auto.d-block :}

 In Logic Apps on a specific trigger (This can be on a schedule or triggered from a http request) we run a task for each PolicyDefinitionAction of effect "deployIfNotExists" or "Modify" that is **non-compliant**

-![Crepe](../assets/img/logicapps/ss6.png){: .mx-auto.d-block :}
 ![Crepe](../assets/img/logicapps/ss7.png){: .mx-auto.d-block :}

 As you can see from an